lejenome/lejenome.github.io/_posts/2017-07-30-github-webhook.md

 tags: php, github, webhook, django
 ---

-Github and Bitbuket provide webhooks support to notify external services when certain events happen with a repository.
+GitHub and Bitbucket provide webhooks support to notify external services when certain events happen with a repository.
 The most commonly used webhook event is ``push``.